adecentworld/decentralized-trust-demo/README.md

 ## Benchmarks

-Benchmarks run on a 8th Gen i7 Quad Core Laptop running Ubuntu 18.04.
+These benchmarks were run on an 8th Gen i7 Quad Core Laptop running Ubuntu 18.04.
 Run `npm run benchmark` to perform them on your own system.

 ### Benchmark of 100,000 users with 1,000,000 ratings